kaitapupramod/moodle-theme_leoblue/README.txt

  LEOBLUE THEME:
 ---------------

-- Customised theme with custom icons.
+- This is a Customised theme in blue with customised icons and menu with simple design.
 - First Release.